Daxor Corporation - Asset Resilience Ratio

 Latest as of December 2011: 65.10%

 Daxor Corporation (DXR) has an Asset Resilience Ratio of 65.10% as of December 2011.
 The Asset Resilience Ratio measures the percentage of a company's total assets that are held in liquid form (cash and short-term investments).
 This metric indicates how well-positioned the company is to handle unexpected financial challenges, economic downturns, or strategic opportunities without requiring external financing.
-Read DXR total liabilities for a breakdown of total debt and financial obligations.
+Check Daxor Corporation PP&E and investment ratio to assess the company's strategic physical and investment asset allocation.

 Liquid Assets